JasonWeinzierl/eslint-plugin-rxjs-x/docs/rules/no-topromise.md

 # Disallow use of the `toPromise` method (`rxjs-x/no-topromise`)

-💼 This rule is enabled in the 🔒 `strict` config.
+💼 This rule is enabled in the following configs: ✅ `recommended`, 🔒 `strict`.

 💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).